 - Use only water-clear 1-K grade kerosene.
 Never substitute any other fuel in a portable kerosene heater.

-- Store kerosene in appropriate container intended to store kerosene.
+- Store kerosene in an appropriate container intended to store kerosene.

 - Be sure to dispense the correct fuel when purchasing kerosene from a pump.